benjamin-wilkins/treasure-in-hiding/ch-4.md

 No one spoke for a while.
 It was so quiet that soon Rose thought the others, who were lying down, were asleep.

-"Did you hear that," Rose asked, mostly to herself.
+"Did you hear that?"
+Rose asked, mostly to herself.

 "What?" said Sam.